mehryaragha/EKF_SLAM_GUI/README.md

 ## Usage
 Simply run ```EKF_SLAM_Known_Correspondences.m```:
 - Up arrow: vehicle acceleration
-- Left/right arrows: counter clock-wise and clock-wise angular rotation of the vehicle
+- Left/right arrows: counterclockwise and clockwise angular rotation of the vehicle

 ## Description
 Once a target (landmark) is detected, it is localised over the map on the right hand side.